zyvitski/libzaudio/README.md

 #### **License :**

-    Libzaudio is released under the GNU LGPL licesne.
+    Libzaudio is released under the GNU LGPL license.
 For more information see the file COPYING.lesser